thouger/MNIST-in-LeNet/README.md

 Pooling layer 2: The output shape should be 5x5x16.

 Flatten layer: Flatten the output shape of the final pooling layer such that it's 1D instead of 3D.
-The easiest way to do is by using tf.contrib.layers.flatten, which is already imported for you.

 Fully connected layer 1: This should have 120 outputs.